Economic torts in English law: Overview

 Economic torts protect people from interference with their trade or business.
 The area includes the doctrine of restraint of trade and has largely been submerged in the twentieth century by statutory interventions on collective labour law, modern antitrust or competition law, and certain laws governing intellectual property, particularly unfair competition law.
-The "absence of any unifying principle drawing together the different heads of economic tort liability has often been remarked upon."
+Markesinis' and Deakin's text book on tort law notes that "the absence of any unifying principle drawing together the different heads of economic tort liability has often been remarked upon."

 The principal torts can be listed as passing off, injurious falsehood and trade libel (see also Food libel laws), conspiracy, inducement of breach of contract, tortious interference (such as interference with economic relations or unlawful interference with trade), and watching and besetting.
 These torts represent the common law's historical attempt to balance the need to protect claimants against those who inflict economic harm and the wider need to allow effective, even aggressive, competition (including competition between employers and their workers).